-THTR 3023 HISTORY OF MUSICAL THEATRE This course will be a chronological study of major periods from nineteenth century English music halls to the present time as it relates to musical theatre.
+This course will be a chronological study of major Periods from nineteenth century English music halls to the present time as it relates to musical theatre.
 It will include, but not be limited to, operettas, cabarets, follies, and traditional musicals.
-(Prerequisites: THTR 1113,1213.)

-THTR 3033 MUSICAL THEATRE PERFORMANCE II Advanced application of acting, singing, and movement techniques to the various styles of period an contemporary music theatre works.
+THTR 3033 Musical Theatre Performance II

+Advanced application of acting, singing, and movement techniques to the various styles of period an contemporary music theatre works.
 Includes staging and choreography of scenes, culminating in a live performance.

-(Prerequisite: THTR1113, 1213, 1312, MUS 1213 or permission of instructor)
+THTR 3043 Musical Theatre Audition

-THTR 3043 MUSICAL THEATRE AUDITION emphasizes creating a resume, types fo interviews, obtaining an agent, personal appearance, and dress as well as work on audition material, ranging from musicals to stock productions.
-(Prerequisite:THTR 1113, 1213, 1312, MUS 1213, or permission of instructor.)
+Course emphasizes creating a resume, types of interviews, obtaining an agent, personal appearance, and dress as well as work on audition material, ranging from musicals to stock productions.

-THTR 3152 DANCE V This course is a beginner intermediate level of tap and ballet technique with a strong emphasis on vocabulary.
+THTR 3152 Dance V

+This course is a beginner intermediate level of tap and ballet technique with a strong emphasis on vocabulary.
 The class will consist of combining longer, more complicated elements demonstrating rhythmic accuracy and qualitative understanding of musical nuances by moving on the beat and anticipating it when required.
 Performing and interpreting will berequired.
 The curriculum will accommodate beginner intermediate to intermediate level student.

-THTR 3162 DANCE VI This course is an intermediate to advanced intermediate lev el of tap and ballet technique with a strong emphasis on vocabulary.
+THTR 3162 Dance VI

+This course is an intermediate to advanced intermediate level of tap and ballet technique with a strong emphasis on vocabulary.
 The class will consist of combining longer, more complicated elements giving the students a grasp of classroom exercises and combinations.
 Performing and interpreting will be required.
 The curriculum will accommodate the intermediate to advanced intermediate student.

+THTR 3172 Choreography

-THTR 3172 CHOREOGRAPHY This course is an intermediate/advanced level of differing dance techniques and how the fundamentals can be made into choreography.
+This course is an intermediate/advanced level of differing dance techniques and how the fundamentals can be made into choreography.
 References will also be made to facilitate the teaching of choreography.
 The curriculum will accommodate the intermediate to advanced student and those students interested in becoming instructors and/or choreographers.